moorepants/learn-multibody-dynamics/lagrange.rst

    diff_constraint.jacobian(qdd) - Mhn

-This equality is true for all constraints, as can easily be shown by taking the time derivative of the constraint equation, using the chain rule.
+This equality is true for all constraints, as can easily be shown by taking the time derivative of the constraint equation, using the product rule.

 The combined equations can now be written in a block matrix form: